FIRST ALERT WEATHER DAY FOR STRONG STORMS

 Your First Alert Weather Forecast:

 It’s a First Alert Weather Day for the risk of strong to severe thunderstorms.
-We’ll see two rounds of storms across the area...
-The first round rumbles across the area this morning.
-Then , after a break in the action, a second stronger round is likely late this afternoon and into this evening.
-These storms may have damaging straight-line winds, large hail and locally heavy rainfall.
+A strong round of storms moved through the area this morning and another is possible later this afternoon and evening.
+Any storms that develop may have damaging straight-line winds, large hail and locally heavy rainfall.
 Some of the strongest storms may cause areas of flash flooding in low-lying areas, or spots with poor drainage.
 There’s even an outside chance of isolated tornadoes from an intense storms this afternoon and evening.
+The greatest threat for severe storms appears to be North of the Fox Valley at this time.

-Otherwise, it’s going to be warm, humid and breezy today.
-Today’s highs will climb mainly into the upper 70s to around 80 degrees.
+Otherwise, it’s going to be warm, humid and breezy throughout the afternoon.
+Today’s highs will climb mainly into the mid and upper 70s.
 Temperatures will gradually come back down into the weekend as the wind switches to the northeast.
-Our weekend highs will likely be in the lower 70s with still a little bit of humidity around.
+Our weekend highs will likely be in the mid to lower 70s with still a little bit of humidity around.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.